 Mature technology and standards.

 Standards and documentation

 SELinux is one of the core functions to build a secure appliance.
 All parts use custom built policies and users are handled with MLS to remove all possibility to access another users files.
-Besides SELinux is Seccomp and other regular Linux functions used to ensure any potential bug can be protected by another security function.
+Besides SELinux, Seccomp and other regular Linux functions are used to ensure that any potential bug will be protected by another security function.

 - Support for local accounts

 - ActiveDirectory integration